-Links with Business
+Links with business

-Alongside our main partner, The University of Nottingham, NUAST has developed a range of employer partnerships.
+Alongside our main partner, the University of Nottingham, NUAST has developed a range of employer partnerships.

-national companies who require young people with the academic and high level interpersonal skills that will enable their businesses to thrive.
+These partnerships range from local to multinational companies who require young people with the academic and high level interpersonal skills that will enable their businesses to thrive.